Granuloma inguinale

 McLeod 1882.

-• Occurs mainly in tropical and subtropical areas
+• Occurring mainly in tropical and subtropical areas

-The pathogen is Klebsiella granulomatis, formerly known as Calymmatobacterium granulomatosis or Donovania granulomatosis.
+The causative agent is Klebsiella granulomatis, formerly called Calymmatobacterium granulomatosis or Donovania granulomatosis.

-• In the inguinal, genital and anal areas, indolent pustules, papules or subcutaneous nodules appear after about 2 weeks (incubation period 1-10 weeks) after infection.
+• In the inguinal region, genital and anal areas, indolent pustules, papules or subcutaneous nodules appear after about 2 weeks (incubation period 1-10 weeks) after infection.
 In the course of the disease, confluence or ulceration of the primary florescences may occur.
-It is not uncommon for abscess formation to occur.
+It is not uncommon for abscess formation to occur

 • Clinical picture